 There are some occultists outside of the Theosophical Movement who say that regulated smoking has a “grounding” effect on themselves and enables them to keep sufficiently connected with their physical body and the surrounding circumstances of physical plane life.
 It is only speculation to suggest that that may be one of the reasons behind the smoking of some of the Masters and Teachers but it is perhaps worth considering as at least a potential possibility, if one really wants to think further on this subject.

 But as was emphasised by Mr Crosbie, smoking is in no way promoted, praised, or recommended, in the philosophy and teachings of Theosophy itself.
-The three quotes above are from private letters and notes and were never published by HPB nor during her lifetime.
+The three quotes with which we began this article are from private letters and notes and were never published by HPB nor during her lifetime.

 Yet it was felt necessary to produce this article in order to make clear that in Occultism and Esoteric Science smoking is no “sin” and also to help those who claim to revere HPB and the Masters but who at the same time criticise or even denounce HPB for being a smoker to see that they may be building a barrier of arrogance between themselves and the Great Souls who they say they wish to serve.